 By age 3, children get 20 baby teeth.
-Even though baby teeth fall out later, taking care of them now is important for your child’s healthy development.
-And when you’re expecting, your oral health is very important, too.
+Even though baby teeth fall out later, taking care of them now will keep your child healthy and smiling.

 Baby teeth are important for your child’s healthy development.